Identifiability in Two-Layer Sparse Matrix Factorization: Introduction

 Yet, it is still not clear why or when these heuristic algorithms succeed or fail in finding a good sparse approximation.
-Little is known about conditions for which we can hopefully factorize with success $\mat{Z}$ into sparse factors with tractable algorithms.
-In particular, adopting a \emph{multilinear inverse problem} point of view, i.e., an inverse problem where the measurements are a multilinear function of the unknowns, it is not even known when the exact sparse matrix factorization problem is well-posed, in the sense that the solution of the inverse problem is \emph{identifiable}, i.e., unique, up to natural and unavoidable scaling and permutation ambiguities.
+Little is known about conditions for which we can hopefully find a good approximation of $\mat{Z}$ by a product of sparse factors with tractable algorithms.
+In particular, adopting a \emph{multilinear inverse problem} point of view, i.e., an inverse problem where the measurements are a multilinear function of the unknowns, it is not even known when the \textit{exact} sparse matrix factorization problem (the case in which a matrix can be exactly decomposed as a product of sparse factors) is well-posed, in the sense that the solution of the inverse problem is \emph{identifiable}, i.e., unique, up to natural and unavoidable scaling and permutation ambiguities.
 This paper studies such identifiability issues in exact sparse matrix factorization, for general families of sparsity patterns.
-Following the hierarchical approach proposed by \cite{le2016flexible}, we focus on the case with $L=2$ factors, and illustrate in the companion paper \cite{companion} that our analysis can provide tools for the investigation of the problem extended to $L > 2$ factors
+Following the hierarchical approach proposed by \cite{le2016flexible}, we focus on the case with $J=2$ factors, and illustrate in the companion paper \cite{LeonPart2} that our analysis can provide tools for the investigation of the problem extended to $J > 2$ factors.